22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 A few dead rounds are not an issue when you’re on the range or out plinking at the farm.
 However, when your life is on the line, the last thing you need to worry about is whether your ammo will fire.

-Centerfire primers, on the other hand, are extremely reliable, and misfires are exponentially less frequent with this type of priming system.
+Centerfire primers, on the other hand, are extremely reliable.
+Misfires are substantially less frequent with this type of priming system.

 Therefore, we recommend centerfire ammo for self-defense.
 Yes, a rimfire round can protect your home and family if needed.
-Still, centerfire ammo offers deeper penetration, larger wound channels, and enhanced reliability to end any self-defense situation.
+Still, centerfire ammo offers deeper penetration, larger wound channels, and enhanced reliability.

 Ballistics: 22 LR vs. 22 WMR